CocoCSforever/Course-Projects-2022/team_manager_11.3.2022/README.txt

 Implementation:
     The program introduces itself and asks you what you want to do.
-The options are set team name
+The options are: set team name
         show roster
         add player